paulbutcher/ScalaMock/README.md

 Native Scala mocking.

+For the current status of ScalaMock, see [this blog post](http://paulbutcher.com/2014/04/15/scalamock-status-report/).

 This is ScalaMock 3, which supports Scala 2.10 only.
 For earlier versions of Scala, see [ScalaMock 2](https://github.com/paulbutcher/ScalaMock/tree/ScalaMock2).

 ## Examples